svire/ReactAudioAssistant/README.md

 ## How it works

 Dictaphone component is the place where all magic happens.
 When you start the dictaphone, transcript will be taken depending on things you say on the microphone.
 Because microphone is recording continuosly, its important to define some command that will signal the end of the sentence.
-I defenied command "Zulu", which will tell the program when you finished the sentence.
+I defenied command "Zulu", which will tell the program when the sentence is over.

 1. Press play button